The paradox of privacy

 A short overview of some of McFarland’s (2012, pp. 4-5). concerns about the ethics of privacy are outlined in the following YouTube video.

 If celebrities are deemed to be private citizens how should their rights to privacy be protected?
 Gross (2017, p.
 31). concludes that ‘The tension arises out of the juxtapositioning of a journalist’s right to freedom of expression and an individual’s expectation of privacy’.
 Determining responses to the privacy related questions that arise is a legal matter that is governed by privacy laws that vary widely from country to country.

-In a recent Twitter poll of classmates, I asked who should determine the rights of celebrities?
+In a 2017 Twitter poll of classmates, I asked who should determine the rights of celebrities?
 The results below may surprise you.